chriswloftus/faaversion7/README.md

 # README

 Code for the CS31620 FAA (Feline Adoption Agency) app, version 7.
-In development, do not use.
+Ready to use.

 This is a Kotlin project.

 This is version developed by students in workshop 17.

 This adds ViewModels to the UI and uses LiveData to obtain data from database queries when displaying the data.
+Uses Observers with LiveData objects.